Keizaal/Keizaal/README.md

 Change your Windows regional format to "English (United States)", as seem below.

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/Images/Troubleshooting%20Regional%20Format.png)

+**Keizaal is acting strangely after automatically sorting the load order.**

+**NEVER USE LOOT OR MO2 TO AUTOMATICALLY SORT YOUR LOAD ORDER!** Keizaal's plugins have been carefully sorted manually to ensure that everything works as intended.
+Sorting the load order using an automatic tool **will** cause issues.
+If you have used an automated program to sort your load order, you forfiet all support I would normally provide until you restore your load order to Keizaal's default.
+You should be able to find a backup of the lists' load order in Profiles/Keizaal inside your MO2 installation folder.

 Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord server for individual help and guidance.
 If you make modifications to Keizaal, you do so at your own risk.
 No support will be provided.